 NPAC SMS issues M-SET response indicating success or failure.

 NPAC SMS issues M-SET to all Local SMSs that previously failed for the updated attributes, and are accepting downloads for the NPA-NXX of the subscriptionVersion.
+For the XML interface, SVMD – SvModifyDownload.

 Local SMSs reply to M-SET.
+For the XML interface, DNLR – DownloadReply.

 All Local SMSs have reported the object modification.